 On April 2nd each year, National Peanut Butter and Jelly Day celebrates a classic food favorite.
 The average American will have eaten over 2000 peanut butter and jelly sandwiches by the time they graduate from high school.

 Peanut butter was considered a delicacy in the early 1900s and was only served in New York City’s finest tea rooms.
 In a May 1896 article published in the Good Housekeeping magazine, a recipe “urged homemakers to use a meat grinder to make peanut butter and spread the result on bread.”
 That same year, in June, the culinary magazine Table Talk, published a “peanut butter sandwich recipe.”

-According to the Peanut Board, during World War II, both peanut butter and jelly were part of the United States soldiers military ration list.
+According to the Peanut Board, during World War II, both peanut butter and jelly were part of the United States soldiers’ military ration list.

 HOW TO OBSERVE #PeanutButterAndJellyDay

 It may be a good day to try something different.
-Following are a few ideas to help you out!
+The following are a few peanut butter and jelly ideas to help you out!

-- Peanut Butter and Jelly French Toast
+- French Toast

-There are over 1,200 national days.
+There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!